anpandu/anpandu.github.io/_posts/2020-01-01-inserting-1-million-data-into-bigquery-table.md

 comments: True
 ---

-Moving data from multiple sources into multiple databases is one of the data engineer's responsibilities.
+Moving data from multiple sources into multiple databases is one of the data engineer responsibilities.
 It is always recommended to use simple and direct approach first, especially when the data is small enough, like iterating data one by one and inserting it at the same time.
 However this approach will not going to work well on larger sized data or higher throughput stream data.

 In this blog post, we will demonstrate how to insert JSON text file into Google's BigQuery Table using Go language and its various native libraries (channel, goroutine, waitgroup).
 Go is known for one of the best language to write high-performance programs due to its native libraries that make concurrent and parallel programming easier.